quibler7/Chess-game-using-Flutter/README.md

 # Chess game using Flutter
-Created an Multiplayer Chess game with Minimal UI which can be played offine.
+Created a Multiplayer Chess game with Minimal UI which can be played offine.

 ## Setup